Lo-res.info

 2018

-Drawing from contemporary queer and feminist theories of gender, this exhibition featured recent architectural proposals that address the public restroom as a public space that participates in the “sustained, corporeal project” of gender︎︎ and the constitution of gendered subjectivities.
+Drawing from contemporary queer and feminist theories of gender, this exhibition featured recent architectural proposals that address the public restroom as a public space that helps reproduce gender and distribute political representation along gendered lines.

 Unrestrooms, an unfinished survey of gender and public space featured new works by emerging designers addressing the public restroom as a site of realized and potential political resistance by feminist, queer, trans, gender non-conforming, and gendered publics.
 Featured projects crossed scales from the single stall to the city, reimagining the disavowed architectural space of the toilet as a site for subversion, gender creativity, pleasure, and political coalition-building.
 Contributors are students and recent graduates of North American schools of design, including Columbia GSAPP, Harvard GSD, University of Illinois at Chicago, University of Virginia, and University of Waterloo.
 Unrestrooms was an exhibition by Bad Little Brother.